jnozzi/cocoadev.com/markdown/QuartzShapeDrawing.md

 To rotate the rectangle, just rotate each point making up its "path".
 This also assumes that the "tail" of your vector is located at the origin.
 If it is not, you should put it there first and move it back afterwards.

-General/AffineMess deals with this too, but using General/NSPoint, General/NSBezierPath and General/NSAffineTransform
+AffineMess deals with this too, but using NSPoint, NSBezierPath and NSAffineTransform

 ----
-In my opinion, General/AffineMess is a better example than the manual matrix composition described above.
+In my opinion, AffineMess is a better example than the manual matrix composition described above.
 Manually constructing a transformation matrix is a rare thing these days.
-The Quartz libraries contain all of the matrix manipulation you might ever want: Also see General/NSAffineTransform.
+The Quartz libraries contain all of the matrix manipulation you might ever want: Also see NSAffineTransform.

 � rotateByDegrees: